 The brand’s involvement in the sport is deep-rooted, dating back to 1967 and its seminal partnership with Arnold Palmer.
 It has since grown and flourished, permeating all levels of the sport, providing support for elite players, the main professional tours and governing bodies, as well as the finest events on the golfing calendar.

 Tiger Woods has captivated the golfing world since winning the 1997 Masters Tournament in his first Major as a professional.
 More than 20 years later, the Rolex Testimonee continues to thrill audiences with his peerless skills and dedication to the ancient game.
 In 2019, he completed one of the most remarkable comebacks in the history of sport when, aged 43, he once again triumphed at Augusta National Golf Club to capture his fifth Masters title, bringing his Major tally to 15, second only to Jack Nicklaus.
 Among his stellar achievements, Woods has been ranked World No. 1 for more weeks than any other golfer, and in winning the 2001 Masters, he became the only player to win four consecutive Majors, a feat known as the Tiger Slam.
 He had showed signs of what was to come long before joining the professional ranks, winning a record three U.S. Amateur Championship titles by the age of 20.
 The American's perpetual quest for excellence has inspired millions of players and captivated the golfing world for almost a quarter of a century.

-The USGA has conducted the annual U.S. Open Championship since 1895 and the U.S. Women’s Open Championships since 1953.
-These Major tournaments have produced some of golf’s signature moments, created by the game’s legendary players at iconic venues across the United States.
+The United States Golf Association (USGA) has conducted the U.S. Open Championship since 1895 and the U.S. Women’s Open Championship since 1953.
+These Majors have produced some of golf’s signature moments, created by the game’s legendary players at iconic venues.
 As part of its long-term commitment to the sport, dating back more than half a century, Rolex has been Official Timekeeper of the U.S. Open since 1980 and of the U.S. Women’s Open since 2003.